 Institute Email Protocols

 In an effort to improve the productivity of the group and get everyone used to the same standard procedures, you could also institute some kind of email protocol; depending on how in-depth you wanted to go, you could write up a simple “best practices” sheet, or have fully documented guidelines for how to use email in your organization.
 For example, you might want to outline when it’s appropriate to use email versus when it’s appropriate to use a different communication medium, or you might offer examples of effective emails versus ineffective emails to demonstrate the difference to new and seasoned team members alike.
+Or, you could train your team how to make Gmail faster so employees spend less time waiting and more time working.

 The benefit here is that you’ll get some degree of consistency.
 Everyone on your team will have access to the same guidelines, and theoretically, they’ll be able to follow them in the same ways.
 Overall, this should help your productivity.
 The downside is that communication is personal, and everybody has their own style.
 Trying to shoehorn everyone into using the exact same messaging procedures could result in disaster, or create more problems when people try to mimic a communication style that isn’t natural to them.